f3-factory/F3com-data/3.6/views-and-templates/main.md

 ## A Quick Look at the F3 Template Language

-As an alternative to PHP, you can use F3's own template engine.
+As an alternative to PHP templates, you can use F3's own template engine with the `Template` class.
 The above HTML fragment can be rewritten as:

 ``` html
 <p>Hello, {{ @name }}!</p>